 ISO – The ISO Settings allows you to brighten your picture by raising your ISO.
 Different cameras have different ranges, but the more you raise the ISO, the more noise or blurriness tends to be in your picture.
 Noise has to do with how your sensor attempts to reconstruct a picture when there is not enough light – a lot of noise will look like pixels that are discolored.
 A picture with a lot of noise will appear to be blurry.

 *Put into Practice – In a low light setting, try taking a picture with a low ISO, such as 100 or 200.
 Then take a picture with a high ISO, such as 1600.
 Compare the differences between the two.

 Depth of Field – This helps define and describe what object in your picture is in focus.
 Sometimes the object that appears in focus will be in the foreground, near the front of the picture (shallow depth of field).
 Sometimes the object in focus will be further away with the nearest objects out of focus (deep depth of field).
 Several elements determine DoF, such as focal length, distance from object and aperture.

 Post-Processing – Post-Processing is the editing photographers do after the picture is taken.
 This occurs in a photo editing program, such as Photoshop.
 Often, this is used to ensure the picture accurately represented what the photographer saw, but there are all sorts of enhancements that can be made.
 For example, increasing the contrast to make the subject pop out for the viewer.

-JKCP offers a photography class for both middle schoolers and high schoolers as part of our Xploration and Enrichment programs.
+JKCP offers a photography class for high schoolers as part of our Enrichment program.
 The course covers everything from camera functionality and composition theory to the business side of photography, such as permission and printing.